syntelos/go-type-abstraction/README.txt

     A first type abstraction fails to compile.

-    The Go programming language represents an interesting perspective on the tradition and history of programming languages.
+    The Go programming language [go] represents an interesting perspective on the tradition and history of programming languages.

     Categorical type theory becomes tedious in the GOLANG freedoms of convenience (i.e. r/t libc, type anonymity)